 The flight, back however, provides more challenge as it's cross country during the day.
 Here's what I've planned for toddler/baby entertainment:

 This egg carton full of surprises will be hidden from Wild Thing until the flight back.
 It's inspired by the egg games we did after Easter.
 There's 3 sets of eggs that having matching goodies (the monkey eraser, coins, and foam travel stickers).
-Those eggs provide opportunities for a matching through sound game inspired by Make, Do & Friend.
+Those eggs provide opportunities for a matching through sound game.
 The die gives us a counting game, as I have eggs numbered 1-6.
 The pom-poms are fun to push through the egg carton when it is closed, and the yarn will be for stringing cheerios or fruit loops.
 Another snack related activity will be sorting trail mix.
 It's great for fine motor skills and color matching.
 Plus, packing snacks provides a 2-in-1: food and fun!

 |Here's the trail mix sorting activity we'll be doing on the plane.|